-each of these cases.
-Any state S of the 15-puzzle can be mapped into one of these cases in order to calculate the relevant PDB for its dual state S^d .
-The frame on the left of Fig. 18 indicates the relevant PDB for the dual lookup of each possible blank location.
+This is not the case for the 7-tile PDB which is affected by the location of the blank.
+However, as shown in Figure 18 there are only four different unique blank locations for the 7-8 partitioning.
+A unique 7-tile PDB should be built for each of these cases.
+Any state S of the 15-puzzle can be mapped into one of these cases in order to calculate the relevant PDB for its dual state $S^d$ .
+The frame on the left of Figure 18 indicates the relevant PDB for the dual lookup of each possible blank location.
 In those locations where two PDBs are given, then the right label indicates the PDB to use for a horizontal partition while the left corresponds to a vertical partition.

-The amount of memory needed is 519 KB for the 8-tile PDB and 57.5 KB for a 7-tile PDB.
-Thus the total memory needs (the 8-tile and 4 7-tile PDBs) is 749 KB.
+The amount of memory needed is 519KB for the 8-tile PDB and 57.5KB for a 7-tile PDB.
+Thus the total memory needs (the 8-tile and 4 7-tile PDBs) is 749KB.
 The three extra PDBs needed to handle all the dual cases correctly, represent a small increase of memory.

-Table 5 presents results of the different heuristics averaged over the same 1000 instances used in [15].
+Table 5 presents results of the different heuristics averaged over the same 1,000 instances used in [15].
 The average solution for this set of instances is 52.52.
-The first column indicates the heuristic used, with 'r'' and 'd'' representing the reflected regular and dual PDB lookups.
+The first column indicates the heuristic used, with 'r\' and 'd\' representing the reflected regular and dual PDB lookups.

 Line 1 presents the results when only the regular PDB is used, while line 2 presents the results when only the dual heuristic is used.
 An interesting phenomenon is that unlike the other domains, in the 15-puzzle the pure dual PDB lookup was worse than the pure regular lookup (it generated almost twice as many nodes).
 The reason for this is the location of the blank.
-Note that while the regular PDB lookup always consults the 8-tile PDB and the 7-tile PDB labeled a in Fig. 18, the dual state might also consult one of the other 7-tile PDBs (labeled b, c and d).
-The current state S always aims for a region B configuration such that the blank is located in a corner (the goal state) while the dual state S^d needs to consider other possibilities for region B. It turns out that getting the blank to the corner is a harder task and needs more moves.
-While the average value over all the entries of the PDB labeled a in Fig. 18 is 20.91, the average values of the PDBs labeled b, c and d will be smaller than those obtained by the PDB of a.
+Note that while the regular PDB lookup always consults the 8-tile PDB and the 7-tile PDB labeled a in Figure 18, the dual state might also consult one of the other 7-tile PDBs (labeled b, c and d).
+The current state S always aims for a region B configuration such that the blank is located in a corner (the goal state) while the dual state $S^d$ needs to consider other possibilities for region B. It turns out that getting the blank to the corner is a harder task and needs more moves.
+While the average value over all the entries of the PDB labeled a in Figure 18 is 20.91, the average values of the PDBs labeled b, c and d are 20.81, 20.31 and 20.53 respectively.
+Thus, the values obtained by the PDBs that correspond to b, c and d will be smaller than those obtained by the PDB of a.